 You might be able to see the fetal pole and even a heartbeat!
 But if you can only see the empty yolk sac, don’t panic!
 It’s very normal at this early stage.

-If you need an ultrasound during early pregnancy, it’s likely you’ll have a transvaginal ultrasound.
-A specially designed ultrasound wand is inserted into the vagina, to give a clearer and more detailed view the uterus, which hasn’t grown out of the pelvis this early.
+An ultrasound during early pregnancy is usually a transvaginal ultrasound.
+A specially designed ultrasound wand is inserted into the vagina, to give a clearer and more detailed view the uterus.

 The wand will not be painful, although you will feel some pressure and maybe some mild discomfort.